top of page

 Perspective

-The way perspective is perceived in your image plays a significant role in the end result.
+The way perspective is perceived in your image plays a significant role in the result.
 Photographic lenses are very important to that end, as each lens 'sees' the world from a different perspective.
-I always suggest using one lens for a long period of time, if not forever.
+I always suggest using one lens for a long period, if not forever.
 This way you have a clear understanding of how your camera sees the world and you can focus on working on each scene to come up with the perspective that works best with your photograph.
-The two aspects that you have to control in order to come up with the right perspective, are the distance and the angle which you are shooting your subject from.
+The two aspects that you have to control to come up with the right perspective, are the distance and the angle which you are shooting your subject from.
 These two factors are not only very important, but a deviation of even one millimetre might change your photograph entirely.
-Always make sure that you have made enough images of the scene doing micro-adjustments every time in order to get it right.
+Always make sure that you have made enough images of the scene doing micro-adjustments every time to get it right.

 An end result that often looks straightforward might have been completely different if perspective was not right